Table of Contents

 New business opportunities are hard to find.
-The companies are constantly seeking competitive advantages, and AI solutions are at the top of the priority list.
+The companies are constantly seeking competitive advantages, and artificial intelligence solutions are at the top of the priority list.
 They help to automate business processes and facilitate decision-making.
 But machine learning needs fuel to work on, and this fuel is labeled data.

 We dedicated the last two articles to understanding labeled and unlabeled data, why and how to use both types.
 Now, let's see how the data is annotated and what you should do before the labeling starts.
-Here are a few essential questions we'll answer this time (feel free to jump to the section that interests you):
+Here are a few essential questions we'll answer this time:

 Why Is Data Annotation Important for ML and AI?

 There is scarcely a field that wouldn't benefit from adopting AI.
 We carry it in our pockets and let it drive our cars.
 It helps develop effective business and marketing strategies, as well as win in human games.
 And nearly all of it is done with the help of data labeling.

 As we’ve discussed in our article about data annotation market trends this year, the market’s value stood at $1.3 billion as of the close of 2022, and it’s expected to soar to $5.3 billion by the year 2030.
 This is not a surprising trend: the ML professionals say any product and service will include AI in one way or another in just a few short years.
 What makes data annotation in machine learning so valuable?

 We see unlabeled data all around us.
 Thousands of emails in your business account, hundreds of photos of your products, dozens of presentation videos and recordings of speeches.
 But the majority of algorithms used today need labeled data to learn, so processing the raw data that you have is still the most feasible alternative for training machine learning models.